Dr. Carl Vincent, LCPC

 Dale Guebert, LCPC

-Dale a Guebert, a licensed clinical profession counselor,is in the general practice of counseling children, adolescents, families, parents and adults.
-His areas of expertise include; anger management,school issues, behavioral concerns in children and adolescents and addressing parent/ child conflict.
-Dale has over 25 years Of experience assisting clients in increasing their self awareness around unhealthy patterns of interactions and replacing them with productive and sustaining skills of interaction.
-He is adept in working with anger management issues in adult men, grief and loss, as well as post divorce concerns and helping individuals rebuild their life.
-Dales skills and expertise offer individuals a pathway to hope through the use of a variety of counseling techniques including Christian counseling.
+Dale's areas of expertise include: individual/family therapy, anger management, school issues, behavioral concerns in children and adolescents and strengthening the parent/child relationship.
+Dale has over 28 years of addressing unhealthy patterns in relationships and replacing them with productive and sustaining skills.
+Dale is adept in working with anger management issues with men, grief and loss, post-divorce concerns, major depression, bi-polar issues, work place problems and blended family concerns.
+Dale's skills and expertise offer individuals a pathway to hope through the use of a variety of counseling techniques including Christian counseling.